 For treatment-resistant cases, globus pallidus interna deep brain stimulation is level C evidence.
 There is insufficient evidence for switching from first-generation antipsychotics to SGAs for the treatment of TD (level U) 5.

-Valbenazine has a simple titration process starting with a dosage of 40 mg/day and increased to 80 mg/day in 7 days, which is the therapeutic dosage.
+The titration of valbenazine starts with a dosage of 40 mg/day and increased to 80 mg/day in 7 days, which is the therapeutic dosage.
 The administration of valbenazine is not dependent on food intake and is dosed once daily.
 Recently, a 60-mg dose has become available for those who may have tolerability issues with the 80-mg dose of valbenazine.
-Deutetrabenazine is more complex, needing to be administered with food and twice-daily dosing.
-The deutetrabenazine is started at 6 mg twice daily with food and increased by 6 mg weekly to a maximum dosage of 24 mg by mouth twice daily.6,7 An ECG is suggested at doses above 24 mg/day.7 The clinical ease of use of valbenazine enhances treatment adherence and suggests valbenazine as the preferred choice for TD treatment.
+Deutetrabenazine is started at 6 mg twice daily with food and increased by 6 mg weekly to a maximum dosage of 24 mg by mouth twice daily.6,7

-When deutetrabenazine is dosed >24 mg/day and the patient is receiving concomitant medications known to cause QT prolongation, assess the QT interval before and after increasing the deutetrabenazine dose.8 An ECG should also be done before and after increasing the dosage of the medication known to cause QT prolongation.
-Most healthcare professionals would do an ECG to be on the safer side, in my opinion.
+Deutetrabenazine may prolong the QT interval, but the degree of QT prolongation is not clinically significant when deutetrabenazine is administered within the recommended dosage range.7 In my opinion, when the patient is receiving concomitant medications known to cause QT prolongation, the QT interval should be assessed before and after increasing the dose of deutetrabenazine or of the medication known to cause QT prolongation to be on the safer side.

 There are currently no well-designed head-to-head prospective comparison studies between deutetrabenazine and valbenazine.
-Aggarwal and colleagues9 conducted an indirect treatment comparison (ITC) that allows comparison based on effect size measures.
+Aggarwal and colleagues8 conducted an indirect treatment comparison (ITC).
 The data for both drugs were compared by trial and dose, and outcomes were analyzed at multiple time points.
 Valbenazine 40 mg/day was statistically similar to all doses of deutetrabenazine at all time points.
 The Abnormal Involuntary Movement Scale (AIMS) scores improvement significantly with valbenazine 80 mg/day at 6 weeks v deutetrabenazine 36 mg/day at 8 weeks.
 The VMAT2 occupancy of deutetrabenazine increases with dosage.
 The highest VMAT2 occupancy of valbenazine 80 mg/day is higher than deutetrabenazine 48 mg/day.
 The VMAT occupancy of valbenazine 40 mg/day of is similar to deutetrabenazine 48 mg/day.
-Based on the indirect treatment comparison, valbenazine is also the preferred choice.

 The Cost Factor